NoharOSP/Perfect_Works_Build/README.md

 - Suzarn = Suzanne
 - Krelian = Karellen
 - Stratski = Strachey
+- Reapers = Wels

 #### Story changes:

 - Liquid Sky is referred to by Jessie and Sigurd in the gunroom and by Maison after Shakhan.
 - The names of the Gazel Ministry are referenced by Karellen in their final scene.
+- All references to Chu-Chu are now pointers, which means that anything in the script with the name "Chu-Chu" will now load the nickname the player gave her.

 #### Chapter names: